Image12

 Serene Chiam, Aesthetic Director

-Serene Chiam, the Aesthetic Director at Wellaholic, an acclaimed Aesthetic Chain in Singapore, brings over a decade of expertise in the aesthetics industry.
+Serene Chiam is the Aesthetic Director at Wellaholic, a well-known aesthetic chain in Singapore.
+She has more than ten years of experience in the aesthetics industry.
 With a Bachelor of Health Science (Aesthetics) and CIDESCO certifications, she expertly combines scientific knowledge with practical skills.
 Serene is known for her personalized approach to beauty, ensuring each Wellaholic client’s journey is unique and transformative.
 Her significant contributions have been pivotal in establishing Wellaholic’s reputation for excellence in aesthetic wellness.

 WellaCavi™ Ultrasonic Cavitation Fat Reduction?